As an employer, you will need to take action to manage the risks if your workers:

 Training should be a key part of your approach to managing the risk of sharps injuries.
 You have a responsibility to provide suitable and sufficient information, instruction and training.
 As a minimum, the training should cover:

-- the biological agents employees could be exposed to and the risks created by any exposure;
+- the biological agents employees could be exposed to and the risks created by any exposure

-- the findings of any risks assessments;
+- the findings of any risks assessments

-- the precautions they should take to protect themselves and other persons.
-For example, the use of medical devices, safe systems of work or local procedures and the correct use and disposal of sharps;
+- the precautions they should take to protect themselves and other persons, for example the use of medical devices, safe systems of work or local procedures and the correct use and disposal of sharps

-- what procedures to follow in the event of an emergency.
-For example, measures to be taken in the event of a sharps injury, how to report incidents and what response should be expected from the organisation?
+- what procedures to follow in the event of an emergency, for example measures to be taken in the event of a sharps injury, how to report incidents and what response should be expected from the organisation

 The training provision should also take into account:

-- any changes that may take place that could affect risks and, if necessary further training;
+- any changes that may take place that could affect risks and, if necessary, further training

-- appropriate intervals for refresher training; and,
+- appropriate intervals for refresher training

-- induction for all new and temporary staff.
+- induction for all new and temporary staff

-- Evidence shows that sharps injuries often occur when the used medical sharp is being transported or when disposed of incorrectly.
+Evidence shows that sharps injuries often occur when the used medical sharp is being transported or when disposed of incorrectly.
 Most sharps injuries to ancillary and support staff usually involve disposable medical sharps that have not been placed in an appropriate sharps container or have been placed in an overfull container.

-- You should have appropriate arrangements and procedures in place for the safe disposal of clinical waste, including sharps.
+You should have appropriate arrangements and procedures in place for the safe disposal of clinical waste, including sharps.

-- All sharps should be disposed of carefully at the point of use.
+All sharps should be disposed of carefully at the point of use.
 This means that suitable sharps containers should be portable enough to take to the activity, and designed specifically to allow needles and sharp instruments to be disposed of easily and safely at the point of use.

-- Ideally sharps bins should be designed to prevent overfilling and accidental spillage of contents.
+Ideally sharps bins should be designed to prevent overfilling and accidental spillage of contents.
 They should be easy to close temporarily and permanently, and there should be no risk of puncture of the container.

-- Sharps bins should not be left unattended in areas where non-healthcare workers (especially children) can access them.
+Sharps bins should not be left unattended in areas where non-healthcare workers (especially children) can access them.

-Ensure standard precautions for infection control are in place
+Ensuring standard precautions for infection control are in place

 When preparing response procedures you should consider what prophylaxis treatments are available and how they will be provided.